Why we do what we do.

 MODEL OF CARE

-Our model of care is all about putting the family and the client at the very centre of the support we provide.
+Our model of care is all about putting the client at the very centre of the support we provide.
 We know that statutory services are incredibly stretched and that's likely to remain for the foreseeable future.
-Most services focus on the needs of the primary victim (rightly so!) - but this leaves the secondary victims (the parents/carers and other family members) living in the wake of the disclosures expanding bomb blast.
+Most services focus on the needs of the primary victim (rightly so!) - but this leaves the secondary victims (the parents/carers and other family members) living in the wake of the disclosures.
 We know that without specialist, high quality emotional and therapeutic support, the secondary victims are likely to significantly suffer and their mental health is at higher risk of degrading.

 This is where ACTS FAST comes in.
 We stand with the parent/carer and family to initially help stabilise them in the early stages of a disclosure, and then we'll provide the right sort of emotional support to help them have hope and thrive again.
 It can take time, but by investing in a family early on, it is possible to reduce any long term negative impacts and limit the journey a person might need to be on to thrive again.